Catherine Alexander/Executive Director

 Antonia Decker/Outreach and Engagement Coordinator

 Antonia was raised in Salem, Oregon by a family of educators.
-Since an early age, she was instilled with an eagerness to learn from and connect to her surrounding diverse communities and natural environments.
-Antonia brought this sense of commitment and service to Seattle, Washington, where she graduated summa cum laude from Seattle University with a BA in Communication Studies and Spanish.
+Since an early age, was instilled with an eagerness to learn from and connect to her surrounding diverse communities and natural environments.
+Antonia brought this sense of commitment and service to Seattle, Washington, where she graduated magna cum laude from Seattle University with a BA in Communication Studies and Spanish.

 email: email@example.com /phone: 503-779-5227